 Lillie Carroll Jackson Civil Rights Museum

-Maryland Historical Society contains more than 350,000 objects and seven million books and documents, including exhibits that tell the story of African American life in Baltimore.
+The Maryland Center for History and Culture contains more than 350,000 objects and seven million books and documents, including exhibits that tell the story of African American life in Baltimore.
 Among those are more than 7,000 photographs taken by Paul Henderson, a photojournalist who worked for the Baltimore Afro-American newspaper from 1929 to 1965.
-The Historical Society also houses archival collections from now-defunct historical venues, such as portraits by artist Joshua Johnson that once hung in the Peale Museum.
+The Center also houses archival collections from now-defunct historical venues, such as portraits by artist Joshua Johnson that once hung in The Peale Museum.

 National Great Blacks In Wax Museum

 In 1983, Drs.
 Elmer and Joanne Martin founded the National Great Blacks In Wax Museum in downtown Baltimore with four wax figures.
-Today, the museum’s 10,000-square-foot facilities features more than 100 life-like figures of Malcolm X, Sojourner Truth, Langston Hughes and scenes like full-scale model of a slave ship.
+Today, the museum’s 10,000-square-foot facilities features more than 100 life-like figures of civil rights leaders, cultural icons and scenes from history like the full-scale model of a slave ship.

 Reginald F. Lewis Museum of Maryland African American History & Culture

-Touted as the “authentic voice of African American history and culture,” this Smithsonian affiliate features objects such as an original, autographed photograph of Frederick Douglass and a first edition of his autobiography.
-Past exhibitions at the Reginald F. Lewis Museum have included works by Jacob Lawrence, an installation on Black superheroes, and a presentation on the depiction of African American women.
-The Lewis also hosts discussions and film screenings and living history performances.
+Touted as the “authentic voice of African American history and culture,” this Smithsonian affiliate features over 13,000 square feet of permanent and temporary exhibition space holding about 10,000 objects.
+Past exhibitions at the Reginald F. Lewis Museum have included works by Jacob Lawrence, an installation on Black superheroes and a presentation on the depiction of African American women.
+The Lewis Museum also hosts discussions, film screenings and living history performances.

 Sankofa Children's Museum

-Sankofa Children’s Museum is a museum designed to introduce school-aged children to the traditions of Africa’s 54 nations, where many of their ancestors once lived.
-Ancient artifacts on display include bronze sculptures, fang masks and hunting tunics.
+Sankofa Children’s Museum is the only children’s museum in America designed to introduce school-aged children to the traditions and cultural practices of Africa’s 54 nations.
+Ancient artifacts on display include beaded crowns, wooden carvings and dance masks.

 Meet Our Famous Figures

-Born into slavery in 1818, Frederick Douglass came to the Fell’s Point neighborhood in Baltimore as a child, where he was taught to read by his master’s wife.
+Born into slavery in 1818, Frederick Douglass came to the Fell’s Point neighborhood in Baltimore as a child, where his master’s wife taught him to read.
 He escaped slavery and became an abolitionist, eventually serving as an adviser to President Lincoln and becoming the highest ranked Black official during the reconstruction.
 Just three years before his death, Douglass returned to Baltimore as a prosperous man and built five houses on Strawberry Alley that he named Douglass Place (today known as Dallas Street).
 You can learn more about his life and legacy at the Frederick Douglass-Isaac Myers Maritime Park Museum.

-Born in Baltimore in 1908, Thurgood Marshall was a civil rights attorney, and in 1967 became the first African American Supreme Court Justice.
+Born in Baltimore in 1908, Thurgood Marshall was a civil rights attorney and in 1967 became the first African American Supreme Court Justice.
 He played an integral role in the civil rights movement, representing Linda Brown in the landmark Brown v.
 Board of Education case before the Supreme Court.
-A statue honors Baltimore’s native son and great American lawyer at the U.S. Courthouse downtown on Pratt Street, and a marker at 1632 Division Street marks the site of the house where he grew up.
+A statue honors the Baltimore native and great American lawyer at the U.S. Courthouse downtown on Pratt Street, and a marker at 1632 Division Street marks the site of the house where he grew up.